MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/prerequisites.md

   - Device sync to Intune
   - Device actions in the Microsoft Endpoint Manager admin center

-- In Microsoft Multi-Geo tenants, the geo location of the Azure tenant and the System Center Configuration Manager (SCCM) service connection point should be the same.
+- The geographic location of the Azure tenant and the service connection point should be the same.

 - At least one Intune license for you as the administrator to access the Microsoft Endpoint Manager admin center. <!--10254915-->